Division of Paterson: History

 Paterson was first created at the redistribution of 11 May 1949.
 It was named after Banjo Paterson although there is conjecture that it was originally named after Colonel William Paterson who also gave his name to the Paterson River and the town of Paterson, both of which were situated within the electorate.
 It was first contested at the 1949 election.
 At the time it included the towns of Singleton, Maitland and Muswellbrook.
 Redistributions eventually moved the electorate north until it included Gunnedah and Mudgee.
 This incarnation was held by the conservative parties—Liberal and National—for its entire existence, and for most of that time was safely conservative.
 The original electorate was abolished at the 11 October 1984 redistribution.

 At the redistribution of 31 January 1992 the electorate was recreated, covering a similar area to the original electorate.
 It extended from the lower Hunter Valley in the south to the Manning River in the north, and the Great Dividing Range in the west.
 It included the towns of Forster, Nelson Bay, Raymond Terrace and Paterson.

 It was first contested at the 1993 federal election and was narrowly won by Bob Horne (Labor).
 After 1993 the seat was continuously exchanged between Horne and Liberal Bob Baldwin; the seat changed hands in 1996, in 1998 and again in 2001.
 During this period both Bobs became so well known that name recognition in the division was often in excess of 90% in private party polling.

 Horne did not contest the seat at the 2004 election at which Baldwin comfortably defeated a new Labor candidate, former Port Stephens councillor Giovanna Kozary, to retain the seat for the first time.
 At the 2007 election, Baldwin narrowly defeated new Labor candidate Jim Arneman, a Health Services Union organiser.
-Baldwin faced Arneman again in 2010 election and was reelected on a swing of four percent, garnering enough votes to win on the first count.
+Baldwin faced Arneman again in 2010 election and was reelected on a swing of 4 points, garnering enough votes to win on the first count.
 At the 2013 election, Baldwin further consolidated his hold on the seat, again winning enough votes to win on the first count.
 His nearest competitor was Bay Marshall (Labor).